LBognanni/AdventOfCode2022-python/README.md

-# Advent of Code Python Starter
+# Advent of Code 2022 - Python Edition

-A template for [Advent of Code](https://adventofcode.com) write in Python.
+What better excuse to learn python than [Advent of Code](https://adventofcode.com) 2022?

 ## Usage